jeremyckahn/dragon/README.md

   * `onDrag`: A function.
 Fires for each tick of the drag.
   * `onDragEnd`: A function.
 Fires when dragging ends.

+_Important note!_ Only one handler can be bound per event.
+This is done on purpose, as I didn't want to sacrifice performance for supporting multiple event handlers.

 ## Compatibility

   * IE6 and above.
 Hooray!